yxwang-10/Blackbox-Dissector/README.md

 # Black-Box Dissector: Towards Erasing-based Hard-Label Model Stealing Attack

+The source code for our ECCV2022 paper "[Black-Box Dissector: Towards Erasing-based Hard-Label Model Stealing Attack](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136650188.pdf)".
 Our codes are based on the source code of Knockoff-Nets kindly provided by the authors.

 ## Installation